 The marketing concept for the new building plots is currently being developed.
 The neighborhood is designed to be diverse, and accordingly, the marketing will be structured to ensure a healthy social, architectural, and economic mix.
 In total, the Maria Hilf Terrassen will comprise approximately 350 residential units, including apartments, townhouses, condominiums, rental apartments, subsidized housing, and areas for cooperative building projects.

-Take a virtual tour of the Maria Hilf Terraces (spoken text German only).
+Join us on a virtual tour of the Maria Hilf terraces.